 Every time you make a purchase using the Curve card, the credit or debit card you set in the app as the funding source is debited a corresponding amount in its native currency.

 Curve charges no currency conversion fee when multiple currencies are involved (for example, your funding source is an SGD card and you are making a purchase in EUR).
 This is great at it allows you to avoid forex fees on all your cards.
 The amount you can spend fee-free is determined by your plan.
-The free plan includes 500 GBP equivalent (monthly) while the Black plan includes 15000 GBP equivalent (annual).
-A 2% fee applies over the limit.
+The free plan (blue) include 500 GBP equivalent (monthly) while the Black and Metal plans include unlimited spending (capped by a fair use policy).
+Do note that weekend spend is subject to a conversion charge regardless of the plan you are on.

 The Curve card can be used anywhere MasterCard is accepted.
 It can also be used to draw cash from ATMs but the fee-free monthly ATM limit is very low.
-For those who might be wondering, ATM withdrawals post as normal purchases in my experience.
+For those who might be wondering, ATM withdrawals post as normal purchases in my experience (it will vary depending on the bank you use).

 Where Curve really shines is in the way its app work.
 Imagine the Revolut app, minus the numerous bugs and glitches, with your existing credit and debit cards displayed instead of the currency balances.